-As long as I can remember, I have always wanted to be a doctor.
+As long as I can remember, I always wanted to be a doctor.
 At an early age, I knew my purpose was to care for and restore function and health in people’s lives.
-As I grew older strength and conditioning became an integral part of my life.
+As I grew older, strength and conditioning became an integral part of my life.
 Just before graduation from the University of Idaho in 2001, I worked as an assistant strength and conditioning coach for the Idaho Vandals.
 Those three months of working with athletes shaped my future as a chiropractor.

-After graduation I worked as a certified personal trainer, instructing clients in weight loss programs, resistance training, water aerobics, floor aerobics, and Pilates.
+After graduation, I worked as a certified personal trainer instructing clients in weight loss programs, resistance training, water aerobics, floor aerobics, and Pilates.

 In my personal time, I enjoy attending Seattle Sounders matches with my husband, golfing, playing with my adorable boxer and kitty, and creating jewelry for friends and family.

 Seattle to Portland Bicycle Marathon